 - Ability to query many accounts from the same widget: New Relic One lets you query across all your associated accounts in one place.

 - Better querying and charting experiences: Query access is available globally, no matter where you are in New Relic One.
-This includes a "basic" query mode that doesn't require knowledge of NRQL.
+Learn how to browse and query data in New Relic.

 - Improved query experience: You can query both the